 This is our community and we need to work together.
 Working with the city’s new Communication Coordinator I will work hard to find better ways to get information to you.

 New tools have been created to make interaction with the city easier.
-There is a Layton City App that you can use to pay bills online.
-A new informative electronic sign erected at the corner of Hill Field and 2200 West.
+There is a Layton City App that you can use to pay bills online and see the event calendar for our city.
+A new informative electronic sign was erected at the corner of Hill Field and 2200 West.

 I want to place an electronic sign in the lobby of the Layton City Office building.
 Upcoming events and information will be featured along videos of community activities.

 The Layton Mayor is considered a part time position.
 I commit to being more present in the office than past mayors have been.
-My office will be open to you, come discuss your concerns with me.
+My office will be open to you, come discuss your concerns with me as I will work in this position full time.

 I want to arrange times for residents to address the mayor and council besides during the “Citizen Comments” portion of council meeting.
 This will be a more relaxed setting and less intimidating.